twisted/pydoctor/docs/source/usage.rst

 in the same way you call `pydoctor` from the command line.

-You should not pass the `--make-html`, `--make-intersphinx` or `--quiet` arguments as this will break the build.
+You should not pass the `--make-html`, `--make-intersphinx` or `--quiet` arguments as this can break the build.
 The extension will add them automatically.

 The `pydoctor_url_path` is an URL path,